transmissions11/solcurity/README.md

 - `V3` - Can it be immutable/constant?
 - `V4` - Is visibility set?
 (SWC-108)
 - `V5` - Is the purpose of the variable and other important information documented using natspec?
+- `V6` - Can it be packed with an adjacent storage variable?

 ## Structs